saurabhbisht007/MovieTimeWebApp/README.md

 Users can visit the web app for seeing upcoming movies, trending movies, popular movies, and top-rated movies.
 They can see details of movies of there wish.
 Trailer, bloopers, posters etc related to movie.
-The will get movie suggestions similar to the movie of they are looking for.
+They will get movie suggestions similar to the movie of they are looking for.

 <p align="right">(<a href="#top">back to top</a>)</p>